 Remortgaging with Bad Credit

 If your credit has deteriorated since you bought the property, remortgaging becomes harder.
-You might not qualify for mainstream rates, and specialist lenders will charge more.
+You might not qualify for mainstream rates as a first-time buyer with bad credit, and specialist lenders will charge more.
 However, if your property has increased in value and your LTV is reasonable, there are usually options.

 Lenders who commonly handle Help to Buy remortgages include: